CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 <</dd_do>>
 ~~~~

+(Note: I use `list` here because I need the variables outputted to create the document.
+When using Stata interactively, it'd probably be nicer to use
+`browse` or `edit` in the exact same fashion, e.g. `browse weights* in 1/5`.
+These enter the Data Browser (`browse`) or Data Browser (Edit Mode)
+(`edit`) showing the same subset of rows/columns as requested.)

 If you check the arithmetic, you'll see that we've got the right answer.
 We should probably add a variable label to our new `weight`

 ~~~~